- About Lipotriad Vitamins ▾

 250mg of Fish Oil, (200mg Omega -3 Fatty Acids, 125mg DHA, 50mg EPA)

-Fish oil is shown to help with tear quality issues, which are very common among older adults.
+Fish oil may help to support healthy tear quality.
 EPA/DHA is an essential fatty acid which stands for docosahexaenoic acid and eicosapentaenoic acid.
-These polyunsaturated fats play a very important role in the function of our bodies, and seem to be necessary for healthy eye function.
-These essential fatty acids are found in flat seeds and fleshy fish such as tuna or salmon.
-In addition supplementing with fish oil has led to a lower risk of heart disease and a reduction of chronic inflammation that can lead to a variety of serious diseases, including cancer and stroke.
+These polyunsaturated fats play a very important role for healthy eye function.* These essential fatty acids are found in flat seeds and fleshy fish such as tuna or salmon.

 Unless you're eating fish 3x per week you are not getting enough fish oil in your diet!
-1 serving of Visionary contain about the fish oil of one 4oz filet of salmon.
+1 serving of Visionary contains about the fish oil of one 4oz filet of salmon.

 113mg Vitamin C (188% DV)- Essential Antioxidant

 Vitamin C is a water-soluble vitamin that is necessary for normal growth and development.* This vitamin is found in our favorite morning beverage - orange juice.
 Other citrus fruits are also a good source of Vitamin C.

 1 Serving of Visionary contains about the same amount of Vitamin C as 2 Oranges.

 100IU Vitamin E (333% DV)- Essential Antioxidant

 Vitamin E is the collective name for a set of 8 fat-soluble vitamins with antioxidant properties.* Vitamin E is found in nuts, salads, peanut butter, cereals, sweet potatoes and margarine.

 1 Serving of Visionary contains about the same amount of Vitamin E as 8 cups of Almonds